 A Metropolitan Planning Organization (MPO) is a planning body composed of elected and appointed officials representing local, state and federal governments or other agencies having an interest or responsibility in the local transportation system.
 The MPO is responsible for creating a Long Range Transportation Plan (LRTP), a Transportation Improvement Program (TIP), and a Unified Planning Work Program (UPWP).
 An MPO can be a regional, multicounty organization or a single county.
-The Williamsport Area Transportation Study (WATS) is the single county MPO covering Lycoming County.
-The role of the

-WATS MPO is to develop transportation policies, programs and projects, which move people and goods in a safe, efficient manner, promote economic development, protect the environment, and preserve Lycoming County's outstanding quality of life amenities.
+Created in 1968, the Williamsport Area Transportation Study (WATS) is the single county MPO covering Lycoming County, and was created based on the population size of the City of Williamsport urbanized area.
+The role of the WATS MPO is to develop transportation policies, programs and projects, which move people and goods in a safe, efficient manner, promote economic development, protect the environment, and preserve Lycoming County's outstanding quality of life amenities.
 The Lycoming County PCD staff assumes lead responsibility for undertaking FHWA funded planning tasks while RVT is responsible for undertaking the FTA transit planning tasks contained in this work program.
-WATS public meetings are now held at least quarterly throughout the year.
+WATS MPO Technical and Coordinating Committee public meetings are now held at least quarterly throughout the year.
+The WATS MPO Committees review and discuss relevant transportation issues, programs, and projects in Lycoming County.
+In the event that an in-person meeting is not feasible (public health emergency, etc.) the WATS MPO will provide detailed information on a virtual meeting option to include: date, time, dial-in number, conference code, and link to the virtual meeting software (Microsoft Teams, Skype, etc.) for the public meeting.

 All WATS Technical and Coordinating Committee meetings are publicly advertised in compliance with the PA Open Meetings Law and WATS Public Participation Plan.